Create A Self Signed SSL Cert For Exchange Guide

 If you are stuck with the only option of running exchange from a locally installed CA rather than a purchased SSL cert, you will need to generate the certificate through the web console using the following steps.
+I do recommend you use a UCC cert from GoDaddy however if you cannot then read on!

 - Browse to your Certificate services web console, via https://server.local/certsrv